Skip to main content Skip to login Skip to sitemap

 7. Celia will send a survey at the end of autumn, whether you want to continue using the Bookshare service in the current academic year.
 If you want to continue using the service, send a new proof of your right to study to Celia.

-8. You can read books with the Bookshare® Web Reader.
-Other ways of reading, such as listening on a tablet or smartphone, can be found in the Reading tools section.
+8. You can read books with the Bookshare Reader.
+Other ways of reading, such as listening on a tablet or smartphone, can be found in the Partner Tools section.